yuki-kimoto/gitprep/README.md

 You should also have received a copy of the GNU General Public License along with this program in the file named "Copying".
-If not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301, USA or visit their web page on the internet at [https://www.gnu.org/copyleft/gpl.html](https://www.gnu.org/copyleft/gpl.html).
+If not, write to the Free Software Foundation, 31 Milk Street, # 960789, Boston, MA 02196, USA or visit their web page on the internet at [https://www.gnu.org/copyleft/gpl.html](https://www.gnu.org/copyleft/gpl.html).

 Bundled vectorial icons (octicons) are covered by the MIT license.